StBozov/Core/docs/core/02_getting-started/02_project-deployment/deploy.md

 ## Overview

-Now, we will take a look at how to get all the files you need bundled up and ready for deployment.
+In the [Quick Start](../quick-start/index.html) section you learned how to quickly set up the [**Glue42 Environment**](../../core-concepts/environment/overview/index.html) files and create a basic [**Glue42 Client**](../../core-concepts/glue42-client/overview/index.html) app using the [**Glue42 CLI**](../../core-concepts/cli/index.html).
+Here, you can see how to easily bundle all necessary Glue42 Core files ready for deployment using the Glue42 CLI.

-We are going to quickly explain how to do that using the CLI only.
-If you decided to go down the Manual path you should already know what you need, where everything is located and how to deploy it using your custom setup.
+*If you have decided to set up your project manually, you should already be familiar with the locations of the files you need (see [Glue42 Environment: Manual Setup](../../core-concepts/environment/setup/index.html#manual)).*

-## CLI
+## Deployment

-There isn't that much to deploying because it all comes down to a simple:
+To bundle all necessary Glue42 Core files for deployment, simply use the Glue42 CLI and run:

 ```javascript
 gluec build
 ```

-This command will gather the Glue42 Core assets as defined in the `glue.config.dev.json` or from the default locations and produce a `/glue` directory at the root level of the current working directory.
-All that is left for you is to build your app or apps using the tools you use and deploy them to you production server.
+This command will gather the Glue42 Core assets from the locations defined in the `glue.config.dev.json` (or from the default locations) and will produce a `/glue` directory at the root level of your project directory.
+All necessary Glue42 Core files will be inside this directory.
+All that is left for you is to build your app (or apps) and deploy them to you production server.

-Just a quick reminder of what the Glue42 Client defaults are:
+*Note that, by default, a [**Glue42 Client**](../../core-concepts/glue42-client/overview/index.html) will expect Environment files with the following locations and names:*

-- `/glue/worker.js` for the shared worker
+*- `/glue/glue.config.json` - for the configuration file;
-- `/glue/gateway.js` for the gateway
+*- `/glue/gateway.js` - for the Glue42 Gateway file;*
-- `/glue/glue.config.json` for the configuration
+*- `/glue/worker.js` - for the Shared Worker file;*

-In case you need to overwrite these defaults, head over to the [**Glue42 Client**](../../core-concepts/glue42-client/overview/index.html) for detailed explanation and examples.
+*If you need to change the expected names and locations, see the [**Glue42 Client: Custom Configuration**](../../core-concepts/glue42-client/overview/index.html#initializing_a_glue42_client-custom_configuration) and the [**Glue42 Environment: Configuration File**](../../core-concepts/environment/overview/index.html#configuration_file) sections.*